notwa/PKGBUILDs/README.md

 ### n64-toolkit

-compiles a cross-compiler for N64 homebrew. works on both Arch and MSYS2.
+builds a cross-compiler for N64 homebrew. works on both Arch and MSYS2.

-i need to rename this package at some point. currently, it doesn't follow any guidelines.
+installs to `/opt/mips64-elf-ultra64`, so add that to your PATH as needed.

 ### xml2